 A Brief Preface To Yahoo View

 Formerly known as Yahoo!
 Video, Yahoo!
-View was originally established to enable entertainment seekers to stream the latest episodes of TV shows from TV networks like ABC, NBC, and Fox.
+View was originally established to enable entertainment seekers to stream the latest episodes of TV shows from .
 Later, the service was rebranded to Yahoo!
 Screen, focusing more on producing in-house TV shows and web-series.
 Unfortunately, that didn’t work out very well and the company was pushed to take it down.

 Finally, Yahoo re-launched their service as ‘Yahoo!
 View’, in association with Hulu, an already well-established company, to move Hulu Free version’s content to their own library.
 It’s safe to say that Yahoo!
 View is veritably the successor to Hulu’s free version.

 Users can watch the most recent episodes (five episodes) from any of your most beloved shows only a week after they’ve been officially telecasted.
 As mentioned earlier, these shows are mostly from TV channels like NBC, ABC, and Fox ranging from comedy to drama to action to Sci-Fi.

 Some of the most popular shows that once featured on Hulu are ‘The Tonight Show Starring Jimmy Fallon’, ‘Jimmy Kimmel Live’, ‘Modern Family’, ‘Nashville’, ‘Blindspot’, ‘Prison Break’, ‘The Voice’, and ‘Emerald City’.

 Aside from syndicated American shows, Yahoo!
 View also features Korean drama, Brit TV series, Anime, movie trailers, as well as short video clips, behind-the-scenes of popular interviews, and blog clips from Tumblr.

 How Is the Interface and Layout?